-The success of our business now and in the future depends on biodiversity.
-Biodiversity provides resources like clean water, healthy soils and timber.
+Our business now and in the future depends on biodiversity because it helps provide resources like clean water, healthy soils and timber.

-Companies have a responsibility to minimise their negative impact on biodiversity, as species and communities also depend on these resources.
-By protecting the biodiversity around tobacco growing areas, we have the opportunity to help make sure our future supplies of tobacco are secure.
+Companies have a responsibility to try to minimise their negative impact on biodiversity, as species and communities also depend on these resources.
+In addition, by protecting the biodiversity around tobacco growing areas, we have the opportunity to help make sure our future supplies of tobacco are secure.

 From 2001 to 2015, we worked with three NGOs in the British American Tobacco Biodiversity Partnership: Fauna & Flora International, the Tropical Biology Association and Earthwatch Institute.

 The Partnership focused on some of the challenging issues surrounding the conservation and management of biodiversity within agricultural landscapes and the ecosystems on which we depend.

 We’re very proud of this 15-year collaboration and what we collectively achieved.
 Although the Partnership has concluded, our commitment to biodiversity remains a priority and forms an important part of a new, broader programme that focuses on how we support farmers and their livelihoods.